Preventing Water Pollution

 Ground and surface waters are monitored routinely to detect any possible landfill contaminants.
 Both the State and Federal regulations require that groundwater and surface water be monitored throughout the active life and post-closure period of the landfill to protect any drinking water wells.

-Sampling is performed semi-annually, annually and biennially, pursuant to the Site specific Environmental Monitoring Plan approved by the Maryland Department of the Environment.
-The Millersville Landfill & Resource Recovery Facility has over 15 years of groundwater and surface water monitoring information for the landfill which is submitted to MDE on a semi annual basis and is subject to a rigorous review by MDE.
+Sampling is performed semi-annually, annually and biennially, pursuant to the site specific Environmental Monitoring Plan approved by the Maryland Department of the Environment.
+The Millersville Landfill & Resource Recovery Facility has over 25 years of groundwater and surface water monitoring information for the landfill which is submitted to MDE on a semi-annual basis and is subject to a rigorous review by MDE.

 Protecting Drinking Water Sources